burtonjb/computer-graphics/README.md

 As a rule of thumb as long as there's no information loss, the matrix is invertable.
 The matrixes to rebalance color and swap color channels are invertable but the matrixes to filter out a channel and convert to greyscale are not invertable.

 * filtering a color is not invertable because all the information about the original value in that channel is erased.
 After filtering out red (multiplying by 0), you have no idea what the original red value was.
-* converting to greyscale is not invertable if the weights are the same (like in my example where I used 1/3 for all values in the matrix).
+* converting to greyscale is not invertable if the weights are the same (like in the example where 1/3 is used for all values in the matrix).
 This is because you can't tell what the original value was.

 Below is the matrices and images for the swapping R&G channels and the inverse.
 |Original image|Transformation matrix |Transformed image|Inverse transformation matrix|Inverse image|